Could food intolerances be part of your health problems?

 The analysis is based upon testing for IgG antibodies, and the assertion that a positive result indicates a trigger food that causes an inflammatory response leading to a symptom.

-To arrange your test, just contact us by phone, email or whatsapp to book an appointment, and we will come to you to take the blood sample.
+To arrange your test, just contact us by phone, email or whatsapp to book an appointment, and you can either come to our treatment rooms in Gran Alacant, or, we will come to you to take the blood sample.

 The sample will be sent to the laboratory where it will be tested.
 You will receive your results, normally, within 14 working days by email.